Push-up: Hindu push-up

-The most basic form of Hindu push-up starts from the downward dog yoga position (hands and feet on the floor with the posterior raised) and transitions to a cobra pose position (hands and feet on the floor with the torso arched forwards and the legs close to the floor).
-It is also known as a dand, and is still widely known by this title especially in India where it originated from.
+The most basic form of Hindu push-up starts from the downward dog yoga position (hands and feet on the floor with the posterior raised) and transitions to an upward dog position (hands and feet on the floor with the torso arched forwards and the legs close to the floor).
+It is also known as a dand, and is still widely known by this title especially in India where it originated.
 It is a common exercise in Indian physical culture and martial arts, particularly Pehlwani.
-The famous martial artist Bruce Lee also used it in his training regime and referred to it as a cat stretch.
+The famous martial artist Bruce Lee also used it in his training regime and referred to it as a cat stretch, influenced by The Great Gama.
 It is an effective core strength exercise because it dynamically involves both the anterior and posterior chains in a harmonious fashion.
 There are numerous variations of the Hindu push-up although most incorporate the two postures used in the most basic version.
-It may also be known as a Hanuman, judo, or dive-bomber push-up.
+It may also be known as a Hanuman push up, judo push up, or dive-bomber push-up.